smith8h/SDialogs/README.md

         public void onProgress(int progress, int percent) {
             // use progress to get the progress 120 of max 200 eg..
             // use percent to get progress percentage 20 of 100% eg..
         }
     }

+    // onSingleSelect used in single select sdialog OnMultiSelectCallBack multiselectcallback = new OnMultiSelectCallBack() {
+        @Override
+        public void onSelect(int itemId, String itemText) {
+            // use itemId to get selected item id
+            // use itemText to get selected itemText
+        }
+    }

+    // onMultiSelect used in multi select sdialog in positive button OnMultiSelectCallBack multiselectcallback = new OnMultiSelectCallBack() {
+        @Override
+        public void onMultiSelect(List<Map<String, Object>> itemsList) {
+            // use itemsList to get all items selected
+            // to access their id, text, isChecked use:
+            // SDialog.KEY_ITEM_ID | KEY_ITEM_TEXT | KEY_ITEM_CHECKED
+        }
+    }
 ```